 MY CHILDHOOD DURING THE TIME THE NAZIS RULED

 By Otto Schmalz

-You can buy your copy of As the Bombs Fell at these and other major online retailers.
+You can buy your copy of Out of the Ruins at these and other major online retailers soon.